Sydney Gidabuday

-Sydney Gidabuday (born August 21, 1996, in Orange, California) is an American distance runner who runs for professional running team Roots Running Project.
+Sydney Gidabuday (born August 21, 1996, in Orange, California) is an American distance runner who runs for the Boulder-based team The Track Club.
+He is coached by Evan Schwartz.
 He competes in events ranging from 3000m to the half-marathon.
 He attended El Modena High School of Orange, California and later competed on the collegiate level at Adams State University in Alamosa, Colorado.

 Early life and education

 Sydney Gidabuday's birth parents are both Tanzanian-born.
 Although Gidabuday was raised in Orange, California by an adoptive family and is an American citizen, he was raised in Tanzania from a young age before returning to California for high school and further education.
 Gidabuday attended El Modena High School in Orange, California where he competed for the track team.
 Gidabuday then went on to receive a scholarship to attend DII college Adams State University, where he studied Business and Sports Management.